doug145/ECE-419---Final-Project/README.md

 Another option is after using placing the program on a user's computer, using a microphone hooked up to a small recorder used for storing the messages.
 If this were small enough and placed close to a desktop computer, such as one in a classroom, it would be easy to conceal.
 The recorder could then be collected by the attacker (he could even wear a flourescent vest for a social engineering angle to the attack) then the audio played back and the message decoded.

 A final possible avenue of attack would be more of a targeted attack for a sepcific type of data.
 The attacking program could be modified to grab a specific type of data, such as Linux login info or UIUC credentials.
 It could then only communicate this data whenever it finds it, and not be constantly recording data.

 ## Tools Used:

 pyaudio, numpy, scipy

+## Issues:
+Although we got the transmission aspect of this project fully functional, we did not manage to get the recieving end fully working.
+The reciever requires compicated digital signal processing in order to make it robust.
+Given more time, we may have succeded.
+The method we experimented involved taking a spectrograph in realtime and from the microphone.
+We then perform summations across a subset of frequencies for each time step.
+Next we performed a convolution using a kernel roughly in the shape of what a pulse would look like.
+We then did a median filter to smooth out any unrelated noise.
+Finally we performed a sum across the resulting array, which was used for determining where the pulse showed up within a frame.